nithilan45/projectoriginwebsite/CONTEXT.md

 ### FAQ / Contact
 Clear answers + email (nithilan@projectorigin.co).

+### Weekly Career Navigation AI (Coming Soon)
+An AI mentor built on your program's curriculum that does:

+- **5-minute weekly check-in**
+- **Analyzes their interests/strengths**
+- **Recommends next skill to learn**
+- **Assigns a micro-project**
+- **Tracks proof-of-work**
+- **Builds a portfolio automatically**

+This is your differentiator - personalized AI guidance that scales mentorship.

 ## Homepage Sample Copy

 **Tagline**: Build.
 Demo.
 Pitch.

 A student-run incubator for immigrant students looking to get into entrepreneurship.
-In 5 weeks, turn your idea into a demo and tell your story with confidence.
+In 4 weeks, turn your idea into a demo and tell your story with confidence.

 **Why It Matters**: Great ideas are everywhere.
 Access isn't.
 Project Origin closes that gap with mentors who share your journey and a structure that gets you building fast.